Ventricular Septal Defect

 The very small number of teens with moderate and large VSDs that haven't been treated in childhood may notice some symptoms, however.
 These include shortness of breath, a feeling of tiredness or weakness (especially during exercise), poor appetite, and trouble gaining weight.

-Most kids with moderate to large VSDs are treated long before the VSD ever causes problems.
+Most moderate to large VSDs are treated long before they ever causes problems.

 If your doctor notices a heart murmur that was not noticed earlier, you may be referred to a pediatric cardiologist, a doctor who specializes in diagnosing and treating heart disease in kids and teens.